Natural Ways to Combat the Cold and Flu Season

 2. steam therapy helps open up nasal passages related to symptoms of viruses.

-Steam can act as a natural expectorant, which helps drain sinuses of disease-carrying mucus and phlegm.
-This is an important benefit of steam that you should take advantage of whenever you can, but especially during cold and flu season.
+Steam can act as a natural expectorant, which may help drain sinuses of disease-carrying mucus and phlegm.
+This is an important potential benefit of steam that you should take advantage of whenever you can, but especially during cold and flu season.

 3. Steam rooms may enhance respiratory health.

-Research has shown that steam therapy can help loosen bronchial secretions and provide temporary relief from asthma-type symptoms, such as coughing.
-This effect not only helps clear your lungs of possible bacteria, but it may reduce conditions that can worsen upper respiratory illnesses.
+Research has shown that steam therapy may help loosen bronchial secretions and provide temporary relief from asthma-type symptoms, such as coughing.
+This effect not only may help clear your lungs of possible bacteria, but it may reduce conditions that can worsen upper respiratory discomfort.

 4. Steam helps cleanse the skin of toxins and other impurities.